harshsorthiya02-spec/ERC-Convenor-Assignment-2026/Technical/Q2/PROJECT_REPORT.md

 # Audio Signal Recovery from Corrupted WAV

+ Objective
  ---
- Objective

-Recover the original audio signal from a corrupted .wav file using signal processing techniques.
+Recovered the original audio signal from a corrupted .wav file using signal processing techniques.
 The transformations applied to the signal were unknown and had to be inferred through analysis.

-🧠 Approach
+# Approach

 The task was approached as a step-by-step investigation, where each stage of analysis revealed the next issue in the signal.
 FFT and filtering techniques were used as primary tools.

-🔍 Stage 1 — Understanding the Received Signal
+Stage 1 — Understanding the Received Signal
+---

-📊 Actions Performed:
+ Actions Performed:

-Loaded the corrupted signal
+->Loaded the corrupted signal
 Plotted the signal in the time domain
 Computed and plotted its FFT
 🔎 Observations: